Event: #ReadOnCamera to benefit Manchester (NH) City Library

 Second Connecticut Lake, at a low late-summer level.

-Second Connecticut Lake is the most peaceful place in the world to me.
-It never disappoints, however short the visit.
+Peaceful Second Connecticut Lake never disappoints, however short the visit.
 This time, I parked at the dam alongside U.S. 3 and followed the Cohos Trail north.

 The trail soon intersected Idlewilde Road, and I turned for the five-minute detour to the Idlewilde boat ramp.
 On a hazy late-summer afternoon, I stood at the ramp on the lake’s shore all by myself, with a loon’s call the only sound I could hear.